sandeshapokhrel/Dot-Net/README.md

  - It was introduce in c# veraion in c# 3.0

 - A lambda expression is an unnamed function written in a place of delegate instance.
+- It is use to pass parameters to the method also it can be use in user define classes and method.

 The compiler immmediatly converts to either:
 - A delegate instance